luoyetx/deep-landmark/README.md

 ### View Trainging Logs

-I have modified Caffe source code to log the test loss over every test, and I write `view_loss.py` to plot the loss, all log file are under `log` so as plot.
-If the loss plot is unusual, retraining the CNN model is needed.
+~~I have modified Caffe source code to log the test loss over every test, and I write `view_loss.py` to plot the loss, all log file are under `log` so as plot.
+If the loss plot is unusual, retraining the CNN model is needed.~~

+Caffe will log all stuffs during the network training, you can find the log file under `/tmp` or you can give Caffe a hit where to save the log file.
+If you want to see the training loss curve, you should write a program to parse the log file yourself.

 ### Models